 - Honey: Honey has soothing properties.
 But do not give honey to babies below the age of 12 months since it may cause botulism (10).

-- Aloe vera: The pulp of aloe vera might be helpful in soothing the irritated tissue.
+- Aloe vera: The pulp and the juice of aloe vera might be helpful in soothing the irritated tissue.
 However, do not use it without talking to a pediatrician.

 Ulcers heal in a few days and are usually not a reason to worry.